sandipsahoo2k2/my/articles/engineering/aws/aws_certifications_pillars.md

 AWS Glue is a serverless data integration service that makes data preparation simpler, faster, and cheaper.
 #### Amazon Kinesis
 Amazon Kinesis cost-effectively processes and analyzes streaming data at any scale as a fully managed service.
 With Kinesis, you can ingest real-time data, such as video, audio, application logs, website clickstreams, and IoT telemetry data, for machine learning (ML), analytics, and other applications.
+#### AWS Elastic Beanstalk
+Elastic Beanstalk is a service for deploying and scaling web applications and services